 FAQ: Tracking Electric Construction Equipment

-Can I track electric and diesel equipment on the same map?
+Can I track electric and diesel equipment on the same platform?

 Yes.
-A unified telematics platform like Hapn ingests data from both internal combustion and electric assets, normalizing the data (e.g., displaying battery percentage alongside fuel levels) so you can manage a mixed fleet in one view.
+Hapn ingests data from both internal combustion and electric assets, normalizing the data (e.g., displaying battery percentage alongside fuel levels) so you can manage a mixed fleet in one view.
+Hapn monitors 463,000+ assets across diesel, electric, and hybrid equipment types on a single dashboard.

 What specific data points does telematics track for electric equipment?

-Beyond standard location and utilization, electric equipment telematics tracks State of Charge (SoC), battery health/degradation, charging status (plugged in/charging/complete), voltage output, and energy consumption rates (kWh).
+Beyond standard location and utilization, electric equipment telematics tracks State of Charge (SoC), battery health and degradation, charging status (plugged in/charging/complete), voltage output, energy consumption rates (kWh), and thermal conditions.
+Hapn's hardwired trackers and OEM integrations capture this full data set.

-How does telematics help with electric equipment range anxiety?
+How does telematics help with electric equipment range anxiety on job sites?

-Telematics monitors real-time discharge rates and historical usage patterns.
-This allows fleet managers to predict exactly how many hours of work remain on the current charge, preventing assets from dying in the middle of a job site.
+Telematics monitors real-time discharge rates and historical usage patterns to predict exactly how many hours of work remain on the current charge.
+This prevents assets from dying mid-shift and helps fleet managers plan opportunity charging during break windows.

-Do I need special hardware to track electric equipment?
+Do I need special hardware to track electric construction equipment?

-It depends on the asset.
-Many modern electric heavy equipment pieces have OEM telematics built-in that can feed data into Hapn via API.
-For smaller assets or older models, you can install a wired GPS tracker that monitors ignition and voltage, or a battery-powered asset tracker.
+Many modern electric heavy equipment pieces have OEM telematics built-in that feeds data into Hapn via API.
+For smaller assets or older models, you can install a wired GPS tracker that monitors ignition and voltage, or use a battery-powered asset tracker.
+Hapn supports all three approaches on one platform.